Jasig/SSP/README.markdown

 # Welcome to the Student Success Portal - Open Source Edition

+### To start...
-### To start developing look at the documentation in doc/development.
+ *  developing, look at the documentation in doc/development.
-### To install SSP-OS, look at the documentation in doc/installation.
+ *  installing, look at the documentation in doc/installation.

-### Descriptions of files and directories at the root of this project:
+#### Descriptions of files and directories at the root of this project:
 [doc](SSP-Open-Source-Project/tree/master/doc/) - documentation that is relevant to business rules, development, and installation.

 [src](SSP-Open-Source-Project/tree/master/src/) - source code to build the application